HarshaiOS1/CSVParserRabo/README.md

 # CSVParserRabo:
-AIM: Pick or parse given file and load the details in view
+AIM: parse given file and load the details in the app

 Architecture: MVVM